Stories and Storyforms

 A Storyform is a unique narrative structure that defines the thematic argument of a particular storyline.
 Every Storyform works as a cohesive blueprint for your narrative, organizing characters, plot points, and themes into a meaningful whole.
 Many well-known films have more than one Storyform, allowing them to explore different narrative threads within the same overarching story.
 For example:

-- The Empire Strikes Back: Balances multiple perspectives and narrative layers, each with its own Storyform (Luke and Yoda, Han and Leia).
+- The Empire Strikes Back: Balances intricate narrative layers, each driven by its own Storyform, including Luke’s training with Yoda and the evolving relationship between Han and Leia.

 While these examples are fantastic, it’s important to note that most stories—whether they’re films, novels, television series, graphic novels, games, or other mediums—typically have just one Storyform.
 We recommend that you start with a single Storyform when beginning your project, as it provides a strong, focused foundation for your narrative.
 Once you’re comfortable, you can explore layering multiple Storyforms if your story requires more complexity.